$T$-convex $T$-differential fields and their immediate extensions: -convex -differential fields

 In~\cite{Sc00}, Scanlon proved an Ax-Kochen-Er\v{s}ov (AKE) result for Hahn differential fields $\k[[\mfM]]$ where $\k$ is an (unordered) differential field of characteristic zero and where the derivation on $\k$ is extended to $\k[[\mfM]]$ as in the example above.
 As a consequence, he showed that if $\mfM$ is divisible and $\k$ is differentially closed, then the valued differential field $\k[[\mfM]]$ is model complete.
-Scanlon's AKE result can also be used to show that if $\mfM$ is divisible and $\k$ is a closed ordered differential field (as introduced by Singer~\cite{Si78}), then the \emph{ordered} valued differential field $\k[[\mfM]]$ is model complete.
+Scanlon's AKE result can also be used to show that if $\mfM$ is divisible and $\k$ is a closed ordered differential field (as introduced by Singer~\cite{Si78}), then the \emph{ordered} valued differential field $\k[[\mfM]]$ is model complete\footnote{In~\cite{Sc00}, it is assumed that $\k$ is closed under $n$-th roots for all $n>0$.
+This condition is not satisfied for even $n$ when $\k$ is real closed.
+However, this assumption can be removed; see~\cite[Section 6]{Sc03} and also~\cite[Theorem 8.0.3]{ADH17}.
+Thanks to Gabriel Ng for pointing this out.}.
 In~\cite{FK19}, it is shown that $\Td_{\an}$ has a model completion.
 This raises the question: if $\k$ is a model of this model completion and $\k[[\mfM]]_{\an}\models \TdO_{\an}$ is as above, then is $\k[[\mfM]]_{\an}$ model complete?
 As with the uniqueness questions discussed at the end of this article, answering this question likely requires some analog of \emph{differential henselianity}.
 For a generalization of Scanlon's AKE result, see~\cite{Ha18}.